 Have professional images to use as decor on the big day.

 From framed 4"x6" photos on table settings to poster-sized prints mounted on the wall, photos add tons of interest to your wedding decor.

 If you've booked a session with me, hell to the yeah!
 I am more of a documentary style photographer and capturing natural moments in beautiful places is my bread and butter, so if there's anywhere particularly meaningful to you, let's go there!
 I'll give you some prompts and capture you being your best selves rather than having you spend the entire time posing, so prepare to frolic.

 Ahhh fashion.
 Some people care about it and some people don't.
 I'd like to think I'm somewhere in the middle, but moving from Seattle to the Bay Area has made me question my warm-weather fashion choices.
 Here are a few tips for making sure your outfits are on point!
 (Also check some of the photos in this post for inspiration and run with it!)

 Comfort over everything.

 Be true to yourself and your personal style.
-Make sure that whatever you choose makes you feel like the best version of who you are.
+Make sure that whatever you choose makes you feel like the best version of you.

 Plan those outfits.

 Coordinate but don’t match.
-Consider your location and weather when choosing footwear especially.
+Consider your locations and weather, especially when choosing footwear.
 Layers are perfect for a quick change.